 Future plans: I will be attending the Air Force Institute of Technology where I will pursue a master’s degree in software engineering.

-Why did you choose Manhattan College?
+Why did you choose Manhattan University?

-What are some of your more memorable experiences at Manhattan College?
+What are some of your more memorable experiences at Manhattan University?
 During my sophomore year, I was inspired by the camaraderie in our Athletics department and broke out my camera to take pictures of our sports teams in action.
 I remember taking photos for the women’s soccer game against New Jersey Institute of Technology and something just clicked.
 I was documenting life and I enjoyed the teamwork, an aspect that reminded me of my time in the military.
 The athletes’ mindset of hard work also motivated me to strive to be the best version of myself.

 What jobs or internships have you had?
 I served for four years in the Air Force before applying to colleges.
 I had a real desire to serve the United States and had been deployed to the United Arab Emirates and the whole experience broadened my eyes.
 When I came back to the United States, I had a lot more appreciation for the freedom and the opportunities that this country offered to its citizens, which is why I want to continue serving as an officer in the Air Force.